 Vauxhall Ampera review

-The Vauxhall Ampera is a range-extender electric car, awarded the 2013 Green award by Auto Express, it has all the benefits of an EV
+The Vauxhall Ampera is a range-extender electric car that was awarded the 2013 Green award by Auto Express

 Our choice: Ampera 1.4 Hybrid Positiv